WilliamSilveiraF/car-loan-api/README.md

 ## Deploy

-We have a demo api running on heroku `https://car-loan-api.herokuapp.com/`, you can use this url for consume the api too
+We have a demo api running on heroku `https://car-loan-api.herokuapp.com/`, you can use this url to consume the api too

 ## Requests